-** Updated Feb.
-28, 2019: This blog post was originally published back in August 2018.
+** Updated June 12, 2023: This blog post was originally published back in August 2018.
 Due to the upsetting nature of the “Momo Game,” it has been known to go viral for a period of time, disappear, and then reappear.
-There have been some recent accounts across the internet that “Momo” has been seen spliced into YouTube kids’ videos or popping into games like Fortnite, but so far no definitive proof has been offered.
-Parents should keep an extra eye out for Momo challenge dares while their kids are online, however, until this trend plays out.
+In 2019, the challenge came up again specifically on YouTube and Fortnite.
+Unfortunately, we can likely expect the Momo trend to cycle through the internet every so often.
+When it does, parents should keep an extra eye out for Momo challenge dares while their kids are online until it plays out. **

 * * *

 Modern internet culture has created the perfect stage for the constant rise and fall of trends, videos, and challenges.
 These fads run the gamut from benign — remember 2016’s Mannequin Challenge? — to incredible forces of good, as shown by the millions raised by the Ice Bucket Challenge for the ALS Foundation.